BCFeather/BCFeather/README.md

 # what I am learning.
 Currently learning C++ & Python.
 I am at school so it may be a little difficult to contact me.
 # how to contact me.
 Contact me to learn more about me!
-Email me at baocaozhe@foxmail.com.
-WeChat, QQ and Twitter are also available.
+Email me at baocz2008@outlook.com.
+WeChat, QQ and X are also available.

 My accounts:
 - WeChat: baocaozhe
 - QQ: (Privacy)
 - Weibo: (Privacy)
-- Twitter: @baocaozhe
+- Twitter: @CaozheB72170
 - Crowdin: @Bluewing
 # things I am good at.
 - Losing my accounts.
 I have lost them three times.